dimispapa/easy-grocery-tracker/README.md

 #### Input validation

 1. Validation checks for blank or duplicate user inputs, with error message prompt below the input box.
+The duplicate validation check is case-insensitive.
-2. Error message disappears when user focuses out of the input box.
+2. Error message disappears when user focuses out of the input box, allowing for a better UX.

 #### Authentication, Data Storage and User Access

-1. Authentication setup with signin/signup/reset password/signout options for user access management, data retention and allowing multiple lists/users served by the database.
+1. Authentication setup allows options for user access management, data retention and allowing multiple lists/users served by the database.
 This also allows other users to access the same list if accessing with the same credentials and therefore sharing access.
 2. Real-time database backend service by Firebase, allows real-time changes to apply accross devices, to allow simultaneous changes accross devices.
 3. If once logged-in, internet access is lost, the app is still operational and any changes made are stored locally and updated with the database once connection is resumed.
+4. The index/landing page authentication options allow the user to choose between "Sign In", "Sign Up" and "Reset Password".
+The appropriate form becomes visible when the user toggles between the options.

+#### Saving/Loading/Populating Lists

+1. Functions are set-up to read data from the DOM elements and parse them into a nested data structure with arrays/objects, that represend categories and their corresponding items.
+2. Other functions are used to load data from the Firebase real-time database, using the "onValue" listener function to listen for any changes on the database that triggers the data load and re-populates the list. (e.g. on the case of shared lists and use on multiple devices).
+3. A function clears the main app area from all elements except a permanent "add-category" input box and its button.
+4. Some other functions are also used to populate the DOM with the fetched data, with the use of template literals and variables to dynamically generate HTML, by looping through categories and items.

-#### Further UX
+#### Event Listeners

 1. When user presses "Enter" key, the app responds with adding a category or item if the user is focused on an input box.
-When on the landing page, this will conditionally either submit a sign-in request or a sign-up request.
+When on the landing page, this will conditionally submit the form that is unhidden i.e. the form that the user chose to submit.
+2. Event listeners get updated via a function that loops through buttons on the DOM, each time a new category or item is added, therefore requiring "click" event listeners on its corresponding buttons.
+The appropriate event listener and handler function gets applied based on classes or ids of elements.

+#### Error handling

+1. Errors get handled in each function, logging the error in the console and showing an error on page to notify the user if necessary.

 ### Future Features